Heisenberg doubles for Snyder type models: Introduction

-In the following sections we analyse the extended version of the Snyder model, where Snyder coordinates are identified as $\hat{x}_{i}\sim \hat{x} _{iN}=M_{iN}\in so(1,N)/so(1,N-1)$ \cite{Girelli}, \cite{2007Snyder}.
-We construct two full Heisenberg doubles, firstly for the extended Snyder algebra generated by tensorial coordinates $\hat{x}_{\mu \nu }$ with its dual Hopf algebra generated by tensorial (conjugate) momenta $p_{\rho \sigma }$.
+We analyse the extended version of the Snyder model, where Snyder coordinates are identified as $\hat{x}_{i}\sim \hat{x} _{iN}=M_{iN}\in so(1,N)/so(1,N-1)$ \cite{Girelli}, \cite{2007Snyder}.
+Thanks to this we are able to construct two full Heisenberg doubles, firstly for the extended Snyder algebra generated by tensorial coordinates $\hat{x}_{\mu \nu }$ with its dual Hopf algebra generated by tensorial (conjugate) momenta $p_{\rho \sigma }$.
 This way we find the Heisenberg double for the extended Snyder space which may be considered as the extended Snyder phase space.
 Secondly, we consider another Heisenberg double for the extended Snyder algebra with its dual Hopf algebra of functions on a group ${\Lambda} _{\rho \sigma }$ (Lorentz matrices).
 We also present the Weyl realization for these Lorentz matrices in terms of tensorial momenta.
-We finish with brief conclusions.
+We finish the paper with brief conclusions.